FernLab/s2downloader/README.rst

 Feature overview
 ----------------

 The **Sentinel2Downloader** allows to download Sentinel-2 L2A data from the cost-free `element84 AWS <https://registry.opendata.aws/sentinel-2-l2a-cogs/>`_ Amazon Cloud server.
-It specifically serves the purpose to download only data for user-defined area of interests (AOI), defined by a bounding box.
+It specifically serves the purpose to download data for user-defined area of interests (AOI), defined by a bounding box or whole tiles which are the original data product provided by ESA.

 Features
 ########